2014 FFA Cup: Draw

 After the completion of the 2013–14 A-League season and the preliminary rounds by the respective member federations, the 32 teams were organised for the FFA Cup Round of 32 draw, the first of four draws in the competition proper.
 The draw for the round of 32 used three pots to arrange the teams: Pot A included the four A-League teams to reach the semi-finals in the 2013–14 A-League Finals series (Brisbane Roar, Central Coast Mariners, Melbourne Victory and Western Sydney Wanderers), Pot B included the remaining six A-League teams and Pot C contained the 22 member federation teams.
-Teams were drawn randomly into pre-determined positions.
+Teams were drawn randomly into predetermined positions.
 From the round of 16, Quarter-finals and Semi-finals, teams will be allocated in one of two pots.
-The remaining A-League teams were allocated to Pot A and the remaining member federation teams into Pot B. In each draw, teams were again drawn randomly into pre-determined positions.
+The remaining A-League teams were allocated to Pot A and the remaining member federation teams into Pot B. In each draw, teams were again drawn randomly into predetermined positions.

-The positions which teams are drawn into are structured to ensure that member federation teams have the best chance of advancing in the competition.
-The draw ensures a minimum of one non-A-League team reaches the Semi-finals stage, a minimum of three in the Quarter-finals and a minimum of nine in the round of 16.
-This structure is achieved by allocating teams (which are randomly drawn) into pre-determined positions, with some A-League teams guaranteed to be drawn against one another to ensure that a certain number of A-League teams are eliminated and that a certain number of member federation teams may progress in the tournament.
+The positions into which teams were drawn into were structured to ensure that member federation teams have the best chance of advancing in the competition.
+The draw ensuresd a minimum of one non-A-League team reached the Semi-finals stage, a minimum of three in the Quarter-finals and a minimum of nine in the round of 16.
+This structure was achieved by allocating randomly drawn teams into predetermined positions, with some A-League teams guaranteed to be drawn against one another.

 The draw for each round did not take place until after the scheduled completion of the previous round.
-The draws also determined which teams will play at home; that is, if a member federation team draws an A-League team, the member federation team will host the fixture.
-However, if two A-League teams or two member federation teams are drawn together, the first team drawn will host, with the exception that Wellington Phoenix must play all of their matches in Australia, away from home.
+Each draw also determined which teams will play at home; that is, if a member federation team drew an A-League team, the member federation team would host the fixture.
+However, where two A-League teams or two member federation teams were drawn together, the first team drawn would be the host, with the exception that Wellington Phoenix was required to play all of their matches in Australia, away from home.

 Bracket

 Round of 32

-The Round of 32 draw took place on Friday 27 June 2014.
 The lowest ranked sides that qualified for this round were Hakoah Sydney City East and South Springvale.
 They were the only level 4 teams left in the competition.